camille500/browser-technologies/Week3/readme.md

 - The application can be used offline if the pages are cached.
 To cache the pages, i've used a serviceWorker.
 It's not possible to create or edit shirts while offline.
 - I'm using server-side local storage to save the users data.
 The shirts can be viewed from any device or computer and it even works if local storage is disabled or if the user is in incognito mode.

+## Features

+- Create a shirt with custom text and save it.
+- Access your shirt collection from anywhere, even without internet if cached.
+- Edit or delete your creations.
+- Add the application to your home screen.

 ## Browser testing

 I've tested the application in multiple browsers.
 It was my goal to make an app that works up to IE8.
 These are some screenshots from the tests: